pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve existing configuration_1-1.md

 }
 ```

-#### View the configuration of the Logging facet within the Egress component
+#### View the configuration of the Logging facet within the OmfEgress component

 ```
 edgecmd Configuration OmfEgress Logging